 With Crystal, you can't run the math before you're in a sales conversation.

-There's no published starting price, no plan breakdown, and no processing rate on the website.
+There's no published starting price, plan breakdown, or processing rate on the website.

 Whether that's a dealbreaker depends on how you like to buy software, but going in without cost visibility is a meaningful difference from a system that publishes what you'll pay on its own website.